ChrisSantosLang/redscience/docs/source/devenvironment.rst

 architecture.

 You are about to build something, and you will master it in the process.
-You might expect to discard your work at that point and take what you have learned elsewhere.
+You might expect to discard your work at that point and take away only memories.
 But it is also possible that you might want to continue evolving what you built, maybe even transform it into something with a very different purpose.
 Just in case that happens, the provided architecture includes best practices for general development.

-Applying these practices from the start develops good habits and would be easier than trying to shift to them later.
+Note that evolving a competitor for redscience is not what we have in mind by "continue evolving what you built".
+If you want to improve redscience, then please offer a pull request to it so everyone can enjoy your innovation.
+If your improvement is rejected, then it would be better to fork redscience (and poach from its community) than to rebuild it completely.
+If you want to customize redscience, then merely wrap it, so your customized version will automatically enjoy any future improvements to redscience.
+What we have in mind by "continue evolving what you built" is to copy patterns or chunks of what you built to your next project.
+The best kind of code to reuse is (a) code you understand (which you will, since you built it), and (b) code built to last.

 If you want to build software to last, you should expect it to need a community to provide security updates as security vulnerabilities become discovered, compatibility updates as dependencies evolve (e.g. operating systems, storage systems, and browsers), and new features as user expectations shift (e.g. to different devices).
-At first, you might be the only member of your community, or every member might be an employee of a single business, government or religion.
-Science can outlive any individual human, business, government or religion, so the community to maintain software that provides infrastructure for science should ideally extend beyond that.
+At first, you might be the only member of your community, or every member might be an employee of a single business, government or religion, but building code to last means designing it to extend beyond that.
 Even if many people want to participate in a such a community, the community will need the following:

 * Development environments (including hardware),
 * Means to transfer knowledge to new members (i.e. documentation/training),